 Who we are:

 Waterloo North Mennonite Church is a remarkable body of believers.
 We are unashamedly Mennonite/Anabaptist, yet boldly ecumenical.
 We have a strong grounding in the essentials of the Christian faith, but we are also adventuresome in our theology.
 We are reverent in our worship, yet value honesty and spontaneity.
 We lift up grace as we have been lifted up by grace.
 We cherish inclusiveness, justice, Christian service and peace.
 We wish to minister to our local community, and we are committed to helping people worldwide.
 We seek to be Biblical people responding to the most pressing needs of our day.
-We are diverse in backgrounds; intimate in relationship and care very much for one another.Our History
+We are diverse in backgrounds; intimate in relationship and care very much for one another and our guests.

 In October 2008 Waterloo North Mennonite Church celebrated its 22nd anniversary.
 We began as a “church plant” by the Inter-Mennonite Conference (Ontario), with special assistance from the Erb St. Mennonite Church, the St. Jacobs Mennonite Church and the Waterloo-Kitchener United Mennonite Church.